-The Wailers play the Sundown Theatre in the village of Edmonton, North London on May 27, 1973 and again some time between August and October 1973 (no date available).
+The Wailers play the Sundown Theatre in the village of Edmonton, North London on June 3, 1973 and again some time between October and November 1973 (no date available).
 The Wailers shared the stage with Matumbi, a popular British reggae band.

 Originally constructed as Regal Cinema in 1935, the Sundown sported circular seating, a rotating stage, and could seat 3500.